metadriverse/metadrive-benchmark/MARL/README.md

 ## Data

-The compressed evaluation results that you can use to draw figure are provided in: [evaluate_results.csv](evaluate_results.csv).
+The compressed evaluation results that you can use to draw figure are provided in: https://github.com/metadriverse/metadrive-benchmark/releases/download/asset-marl/formal_evaluate_results.zip

-You can download the raw evaluation results here:  https://github.com/metadriverse/metadrive-benchmark/releases/tag/asset-marl

 The compressed training log that you can use to draw learning curves are provided here: https://github.com/metadriverse/metadrive-benchmark/releases/download/asset-marl/training_curves.zip

-Due to the huge volumn of the training results, we can not provide the raw training results and intermediate checkpoints.
+Due to the huge volume of the training results, we can not provide the raw training results and intermediate checkpoints.

 (WIP) We select the best checkpoints and upload them to:  XXXX  You can also find them in the CoPO repo where you can XXXX them with XXXX.